|(The Columbia River Valley)|

 The tech brought out a plastic papoose-like contraption, but it somehow slipped and fell onto the floor and broke!
 She couldn't believe it, and ran to the back room to get another one.

 She rushed back with the new stretcher, and we strapped the furious toddler down.
 I found my inner folk singer and sang out I've Got A River Of Life Flowing Out Of Me.
 The tech beamed.
 Sometimes she and I would giggle because it just all seemed so ridiculous.
-I stopped singing for awhile because I thought maybe it didn't matter, but Joe's screams actually intensified, so I continued to give it all I had.
+I stopped singing for awhile because I thought maybe it didn't matter, but Giovanni's screams actually intensified, so I continued to give it all I had.
 I'm sure people heard me down the hall and around the corner.

 At last.
 Done.
 Got it.
 The scan was perfect!
 We went back to our room, and there waiting for us was one of the ladies from our church.